-Trading Fees on Robinhood
+Trading fees on Robinhood

 FINRA is required to pay this fee to the Securities and Exchange Commission (SEC) by law.
-To generate the funds necessary to do so, FINRA passes the fee on to its members, and many of these members, including Robinhood, pass the fee on to customers.
+To generate the funds necessary to do so, FINRA passes the fee on to its members, and many of these members, including Robinhood, pass the fee on to the customers.
 The fee is ultimately intended to cover the costs incurred by the government, including the SEC, for supervising and regulating the securities markets and securities professionals.
 The rate is subject to annual and mid-year adjustments.

 As of February 27, 2023, the SEC fee is $8 per $1,000,000 of principal (only for sell orders), which is rounded up to the nearest penny.
 Robinhood doesn’t pass this fee on to you for sales with a notional value of $500 or less.